 Purchasing Ear Plugs

-After reviewing different ear plugs, I purchased a pair of ER-20 ear plugs which filter the high decibels and so still allow you to hear the music loudly but at a safe level.
+I have found that the best earplugs to suit my needs are the ER-20 High-Fidelity Earplugs which filter the high decibels and so still allow you to hear live music loudly but at a safe level.

-ER-20 Ear Plugs slot into the ear and once in place, you just forget they are there.
+ER-20 High-Fidelity Earplugs slot into the ear, and once in place, you just forget they are there.
 By filtering the high decibels they make listening to loud music much more enjoyable and it’s noticeable how much clearer the vocals and individual instruments are and everything is far more audible.

-Many of the ER-20 Ear Plugs cost around £15-£20 which is insignificant compared to avoiding hearing loss.
-Some have optional cord attachments to avoid losing them (i’ve never had any fall out) and most come in a small case or pouch.
+Many of the ER-20 Earplugs cost around £15-£20 which is insignificant compared to avoiding hearing loss.
+Some have optional cord attachments to avoid losing them (I’ve never had any fall out) and most come in a small case or pouch.
 They also come in different sizes.

-You can also use sponge ear plugs like the ones below, however the distinction here is that rather than filtering the high decibels, they simply block the sound from entering the ear so you will not get the quality of sound provided by ER-20’s.
+You can also use Foam Earplugs like the ones below, however the distinction here is that rather than filtering the high decibels, they simply muffle the sound and block it from entering the ear so you will not get the quality of sound provided by ER-20’s.

-You can get some very cheap disposable sponge ear plugs that they also tend to give away for free at festivals.
+You can get some very Cheap Disposable Sponge Earplugs that they also tend to give away for free at festivals.
 These are better than nothing but are really designed to help you sleep in a noisy environment rather than protect your ears from high decibels.
 So they are ideal when camping at a festival when you want to get some sleep but not great for listening to live music at concerts or festivals.

-You can also get custom ear plugs that can be moulded to the shape of the inner ear and so will fit well.
-Custom earplugs tend to be made of either solid silicone or are the more expensive ones) are avaiable as high fidelity ear plugs and filter noise while others act similar to sponge ear plugs and block sound.
+You can also get Custom Earplugs that can be moulded to the shape of the inner ear and so will fit well.
+Custom earplugs tend to be made of either solid silicone or are the more expensive high-fidelity musicians earplugs.
+The high-fidelity custom earplugs filter noise while the silicone ones act similar to sponge earplugs and block sound.

 Tip!
-Regularly wash your ear plugs to keep them clean and hygenic.
+Regularly wash your earplugs to keep them clean and hygienic.

 © 2019, Metalfest Europe.
 All rights reserved.